rjojjr/PiCenter/README.md

 Smart home statistics, control, integration and prediction center.

-This application is built around Nest thermostat and Raspberry Pi with various sensors and electronic components.
+This application is built around Nest thermostat(Looks like it won't be compatible now.
+Thanks Google) and Raspberry Pi with various sensors and electronic components.

 The core of this program will be an analytical engine, that will calculate various statistics and hopefully make